 Although probably the most attractive roofing material, cedar roofs are maintenance nightmares.
 Also, material costs and installation costs are higher than for asphalt shingles or a metal roof.
 Unless you just have to have that look, you should generally stay away from cedar roofs.

 Some other things you want to consider is having algae resistant asphalt shingles installed if your current roof or other roofs in the neighborhood show discoloration.
 Typically, this discoloration isn't a problem with the roof but it does look ugly.
 If you live in a cold climate that experiences a lot of freezing, you want to consider a rubber underlayment around the eases.
 This prevents ice dams from forming on your roof.
 Ice dams form when snow is sitting on your roof and turns to ice that forces water back under the shingles causing expensive damage.

-When talking to contractors, make sure the quote they are giving you includes the flashing and counterflashing.
+When talking to roof installation weston fl contractors, make sure the quote they are giving you includes the flashing and counterflashing.
 Flashing is used to seal the roof at penetration points and roof to wall intersections.
 Also, ask the contractor if any of the siding will be damage during the installation of the new roof and if repairing this has been included in the bid.
-Also, make sure they are going to properly vent the roof.
+Also, make sure they are going to properly vent the flat roof.
 Proper venting will extend the life of the roof and save on energy costs during the summer months.